MBA & Graduate Courses

-The Washington Campus offers unique, intensive, five day residency courses in Washington, D.C., for MBA and other graduate and professional students, "Managing Business, Government and Public Policy."
+The Washington Campus offers unique, intensive, five day residency courses in Washington, D.C., for MBA and other graduate and professional students, "Managing Business, Public Affairs, and Public Policy."
 These courses focus on how specific organizations and industries are affected by public policy, how public policy is made, and how public affairs and public policy can be effectively and ethically managed to create profitable and sustainable "win-win" solutions for business, government and society.
 Course faculty are primarily experienced, expert practitioners: current and former legislators and staff; current and former executive and regulatory officials; corporate public affairs executives; lobbyists; and other policy makers and shapers from the media, think tanks, NGOs, and more.

 The complete course includes: pre-readings, course sessions and activities, a final written exam on the last day, and a team project due two weeks after the course is completed.
 In order to meet academic credit contact hour requirements, in-person courses typically runs Monday-Friday from approximately 8:30 a.m. - 5:30 p.m., with a 4:00 p.m. close on Friday.
 The Washington Campus forwards grades to participants' universities, which award the final course grades and up to three academic credits.

 In addition, The Washington Campus offers at least one special MBA section each year focused on Health Care Policy.
 The structure and flow of the MBA Health Care Policy course is similar to the MBA Business and Public Policy course, but with an emphasis on health care topics, speakers, and organizations.
 For more information, visit our Health Care Policy page.